Converse with the Unconscious

 Live Action TV

 - In Smallville, Fever, Chloe visits Clark when he is unconscious due to a kryptonite-induced fever.
-She confesses that she is in love with him and while he is still crazy over Lana, she hopes he will one day come back to her, because she thinks he is worth the wait.
+She confesses that she is in love with him and while he is still in love with Lana Lang, she hopes he will one day come back to her, because she thinks he is worth the wait.
 Becomes a huge Tear Jerker when he mutter's Lana's name.
-Clark doesn't know anything; he doesn't even know Chloe came by to visit.
+Clark is unconscious throughout, and doesn't know that Chloe came by to visit.

 - During season 2 of LOST, Kate, believing that the spirit of the man she killed is somehow inhabiting an unconscious Sawyer's body, confesses her crime and says that every time she feels something for Sawyer, she thinks about him.
 Sawyer comes to, however, and says, "That's about the sweetest thing I've ever heard."